-3.1.6 The National Planning Policy Framework (NPPF) provides the overarching national requirements for planning policy and provides for a definition of affordable housing and associated products and tenures.
+3.1.6 The National Planning Policy Framework (NPPF) provides the overarching national requirements for planning policy and provides for a definition of affordable housing.

 Bath & North East Somerset Core Strategy

 3.1.7 The adopted Core Strategy contains two specific policy areas on affordable housing delivery, which have been independently tested in viability terms.
 There is a presumption of full compliance with Core Strategy and SPD requirements on all housing development sites that meet the criteria in CP9: